 Mike Prowse is a fictional travel podcast with a twist, taking in sights & sounds, geographical locations, and cultural nuances from a quintessential dry British sartorial slant.
 If you check your hygrometer reading that humour is as dry as the Gobi desert.
 Comedy as we know is subjective right, and this type of sarcastic folly may not appeal to some folks, but certainly works for me as sarcasm is the lowest form of wit, yet the highest form of intelligence said Oscar Wilde.

 That level of production within the show is matched by the imaginative writing showcasing that the team really have an obscure, unique vision of travel.
-The fellas decided that there was enough really long podcasts out there, however there didn’t seem to be many if any around that were short, and very tightly scripted.
+The fellas decided that there were enough really long podcasts out there however, there didn’t seem to be many if any around that were short and very tightly scripted.
 The idea was hatched for Mike Prowse to travel solo so Mike’s voice is the only voice you will hear within episodes lasting about 15 minutes in length.

 Since its creation a few years ago the team have built the show steadily, and have a reasonable following within the States which is interesting given this is a very British podcast with very British humour.
-For the amount of podcasts I listen to I am not afraid to say that I loathe sponsored adverts with a passion.
-One of the most ingenious ideas I have heard in awhile was for the MPST podcast team to create their own sponsored advert breaks, which are basically a mickey-take of those irritating commercial podcast adverts that rattle on.
+For the number of podcasts, I listen to I am not afraid to say that I loathe sponsored adverts with a passion.
+One of the most ingenious ideas I have heard in a while was for the MPST podcast team to create their own sponsored advert breaks, which are basically a mickey-take of those irritating commercial podcast adverts that rattle on.
 Clever, clever idea lads why hasn’t someone done this sooner!

 I hope you have enjoyed reading this podcast review for the ‘Mike Prowse Solo Travel’ podcast which is definitely worth checking out on Apple Podcasts, or from wherever you get your podcasts from.
-Again I’d like to thank the team at ‘Mike Prowse Solo Travel’ for contacting me, and entrusting me with this this review.
-Cheers for reaching out fella’s!
+Again I’d like to thank the team at ‘Mike Prowse Solo Travel’ for contacting me and entrusting me with this review.
+Cheers for reaching out fellas!